How to easily enjoy the healing benefits of Vedic meditation

-There’s no need to silence a busy mind to enjoy the benefits of Vedic meditation, so what exactly is it and why is it making a resurgence?
+There’s no need to silence a busy mind to enjoy the healing benefits of Vedic meditation, so what exactly is it and how does it work?

 Intrigued by the healing powers of meditation – but struggling to wrestle your intrusive thoughts into submission?